 The Gurbani provides us with authoritative answers as well as explanations as to why people get attached to the religious paraphernalia.

 - ਅਧਿਕ ਤਿਆਸ ਭੇਖ ਬਹੁ ਕਰੈ ॥: Excessive thirst (for Maya) makes people wear all sorts of religious garbs (sggs 352).

 - ਭੇਖ ਦਿਖਾਵੈ ਸਚੁ ਨ ਕਮਾਵੈ ॥: (To show off, the stubborn fool) ostensibly wears religious robes, but does not practice Truth (sggs 738).

-The Pujaare group (ਪੁਜਾਰੀ ਲਾਣਾਂ) in Sikhi seems to be no better (if not worse!) than the crafty Brahmins and Pandits — exploit human vulnerabilities and fears regarding death, disease, business, employment, court litigations, children, barrenness, loss of loved ones, and so on.
-Because of fear or greed, people accepts this fake God created by the crafty Pujaaree Group.
+The Pujaare group (ਪੁਜਾਰੀ ਲਾਣਾਂ) in Sikhi seems to be no better than the crafty Brahmins, Pandits, Mullah etc. As they do, the Sikh Pujaaree-Vaad also exploit human vulnerabilities and fears regarding death, disease, business, employment, court litigation, children, barrenness, loss of loved ones, and so on.
+Because of fear or greed, people accepts their fake God and concocted concepts.